reown-com/appkit/readme.md

 npm install @web3modal/react @web3modal/ethereum @wagmi/core
 ```

-### 2. Configure wagmi and web3modal clients at the root of your app (you can also refference our [react example app](https://github.com/WalletConnect/web3modal/tree/V2/examples/react))
+### 2. Configure wagmi and web3modal clients at the root of your app (you can also reference our [react example app](https://github.com/WalletConnect/web3modal/tree/V2/examples/react))

 ```tsx
 import { chain, configureChains, createClient } from '@wagmi/core'